afps-spec

 schemaVersion

-Flow manifests extend the common fields above.
-A conforming flow manifest MUST include schemaVersion, displayName, author, and requires.
+Agent manifests extend the common fields above.
+A conforming agent manifest MUST include schemaVersion, displayName, and author.
+Providers listed in providersConfiguration SHOULD also be declared in dependencies.providers.

 author